Ruthenian nobility: Ruthenian nobility of modern Ukraine in Russian Empire

 By the end of the 18th and the beginning of the 19th century, the Hetmanate state despite the Pereyaslav Treaty was abolished by Catherine II.
 Some Cossacks were forced to move to the region of Kuban, where they formed Kuban Cossacks, while most of the Cossacks stayed.
 Most of those who were of nobility descent reached needed rank of Table of Ranks or was nobilitised by Russian Emperors became part of Russian Dvoryanstvo.
 Those who were unable to confirm at the moment were allowed to do it later.
 After the partitions of Poland, the Ruthenian nobility from Ukrainian and other lands of the former Polish–Lithuanian Commonwealth were also incorporated into dvoryanstvo.

-Languages of the recognised nobility according to 1897 census in the lands of modern Ukraine: blue = Russian, orange = Ukrainian, green = Polish, yellow = Tatar.
+Languages of the recognised hereditary nobility according to 1897 census in the lands of modern Ukraine: blue = Russian, orange = Ukrainian, green = Polish, yellow = Tatar.

 Similarly Ruthenian nobility had been incorporated in Polish nobility, high nobility of Ruthenian and Cossack descent more and more associated themselves with the Russian nation, rather than Rusyn (Ruthenian, Cossack, Ukrainian) nation.
 Because most of the education was primarily taught in Russian and French, and soon Ruthenian nobility started speaking Russian instead of the Rusyn language.
 Through intermarriages and service, the Ruthenian nobility became a large donor for Russian nation.
 People like Peter Tchaikovsky, Nikolai Gogol, Fedor Dostoyevsky, Ivan Paskevich, Mykhaylo Ostrohradsky were great contributors of All-Russian cultural, scientific and political life.